- How Do I Use Proposal Analysis?

 By default, the six highest weighted Criteria Segments are charted, viewable as any of the available charts and displayed initially in Pie Chart format.
 However, you can choose which Criteria Segments are displayed by selecting it from the Criteria Segment Checklist, shown below:

 Navigating Proposal Analysis

-To navigate to the new Proposal Analysis screen, first go to your Project Details page, then scroll down to Scoring Summary.
-From there, click on any Proposal Score to launch the Proposal Analysis.
+To navigate to the Proposal Analysis screen, first go to your Project Details page, then scroll down to Scoring.
+You will be brought into the Scoring Summary page and from here, click on any Proposal Score or the 'View Proposal Analysis' button to launch the Proposal Analysis: